fmxsh/tot-ontology/README.md

 What does a _thing of things_ do?
 Organize the field of perception in acordance with choice based in usefulness.
 Things are choosen in such a way that they become useful to the defined purpose.
 The person is thus actively giving structure to perception in such a way that it responds to the purpose.
 The purpose itself is described under this property.

 (a thing is therefor self-fulfilling)

+Degrees of purposefulness: The purpose can be modified and the thing still fulfills it.
+In two things with identical purpose but slightly different structure and constitution, there should be an observable effect of how well the thing fulfills the purpose, by which the purposefulness is measured.

 #### Constitution